 Some of us are introverts and not really into mixing with people.
 However, if you are going to run a Chama successfully, it would be a good idea to learn the ropes on how to be a ‘people-person’ even if you are naturally reserved.
 The truth is, anyone can become a people person that is, anyone can acquire the behavioral skills others find attractive.

 Here are some skills that will make you seem friendlier, more approachable, and come across as a more appealing Chama leader to your members.

 Have you ever been in a meeting with someone who avoids eye contact?
 It’s unnerving, right?
 How about someone whose face is in a frown even when in a resting position?
 Try looking directly at the person you’re speaking to, and try smiling.
 Even when delivering tough news, watch your facial expressions.

 To be a great leader, you have to let your guard down just a little bit.
-Sharing experiences you have had, even difficult ones, often inspires members.
+Sharing experiences you have had, even difficult ones, often inspire members.
 When someone is feeling frustrated, listen to them, and then share a story about how you were once frustrated in the past.
-Also share how I handled it.
-Warm leaders share stories, not judgment, and allow people to come to their own learning from your shared experience.
+Also, share how I handled it.
+Warm leaders share stories, not judgment, and allow people to come to their own learning from their shared experience.